 The more you hold your baby, the more that bonding experience increases between the both of you.
 It helps you relate to one another.

-I definitely felt a heightened connection the more I got to hold each of my twin girls while in the NICU.
+I felt a heightened connection the more I got to hold each twin girl in the NICU.
 When it was time for skin-to-skin, my girls knew it was coming because they were immediately calm as I picked them up to hold them.

 So get your snuggles on!